koodikulma-fi/mix-dom-debug/README.md

-2. And then use it to debug a Host instance:
+2. Then use it to debug a Host instance:

    ```js
    const debugWindow = window.openMixDOMDebug( host );